Van der Waals equation: Description

 This form is useful for plotting isobars (constant pressure curves).
-Writing $v=V/n$, and multiplying both sides by $n$ it becomes the form that appears in Figure A.
+Writing $v=V/N$, and multiplying both sides by $N$, the equation has the form that appears in Figure A (in which pressure is capitalized and the number of moles is lower cased).

 When Van der Waals created his equation, few scientists believed that fluids were composed of rapidly moving particles.
 Moreover, those who thought so did not know the atomic/molecular structure.
 The simplest conception of a particle, and the easiest to model mathematically, was a hard sphere of volume $V_0$; this is what Van der Waals used, and he found the total excluded volume was $B=4NV_0$, namely 4 times the volume of all the particles.

-The constant $b = B N_\text{A} /N$, has the dimension of molar volume, [v].
+The constant $b = B /N$, has the dimension of molar volume, [v].
 The constant $a$ expresses the strength of the hypothesized inter-particle attraction.
 Van der Waals only had Newton's law of gravitation, in which two particles are attracted in proportion to the product of their masses, as a model.
 Thus he argued that, in his case, the attractive pressure was proportional to the density squared.
 The proportionality constant, a, when written in the form used above, has the dimension [pv^{2}] (pressure times molar volume squared).

 Figure B: The Sutherland potential (orange) represents two hard spheres that attract according to an inverse power law, and the Lennard-Jones potential (black) represents the induced-dipole–induced-dipole interaction of two non-polar molecules.
 Both are simple realistic molecular models.

 The force magnitude between two spherically symmetric molecules is written as $F=-d\varphi/dr$, where $\varphi(r)$ is the pair potential function, and the force direction is along the line connecting the two mass centers.
 The specific functional relation is most simply characterized by a single length, $\sigma$, and a minimum energy, $-\varepsilon$ (with $\varepsilon\ge 0$).
 Two of the many such functions that have been suggested are shown in Fig. B.

-A modern theory based on statistical mechanics produces the same result for $b=4N_\text{A}[(4\pi/3)(\sigma/2)^3]$ obtained by Van der Waals and his contemporaries.
-It also produces a constant value for $a/N_\text{A}\varepsilon b$ when $\varepsilon/kT$ is small enough.
+A modern theory based on statistical mechanics produces the same result for $b=4[(4\pi/3)(\sigma/2)^3]$ obtained by Van der Waals and his contemporaries.
+It also produces a constant value for $a/\varepsilon b$ when $\varepsilon/T$ is small enough.

 Once the constants $a$ and $b$ are known for a given substance, the van der Waals equation can be used to predict attributes like the boiling point at any given pressure, and the critical point.
 These predictions are accurate for only a few substances.
 Most simple fluids are only a valuable approximation.